 Some effects of global warming should be learned such as polar ice-caps melting; sea levels rising and coral reefs deteriorating as ocean temperatures rise; and species migration patterns changing.

 Students should be able to interpret graphs such as global temperatures rising on the y-axis – but note the typically narrowed scale – with time on the x-axis, especially since the industrial revolution.
 These show global average temperatures rising around 1 degree C to 14.6 degrees, which alongside CO2 atmospheric concentrations rising from 0.028 to 0.038 % seem to provide a link.

 Now let us summarise what revision is needed in each of the three sciences in addition to the above, and the type of question likely to be asked.
 (More detail is available in my coaching card lesson plans).
-Each science begins with the basic assertions above, then develops different angles.
+Each science begins with the basic assertions above, particularly the part played by carbon dioxide in global warming, then develops different angles.

 Pupils should understand how fractional distillation of crude oil works, including generating products such as petrol and diesel fuels as described in this BBC video about Grangemouth refinery where I visited many times in my work.